-The U.S. dairy industry is a global leader in producing more high-quality, nutrient-dense food more efficiently and with less natural resources.
-With a commitment to continuous improvement, the U.S. dairy industry was able to produce milk using 65% less water, generating 76% less manure and 63% less greenhouse gas emissions (GHGE) compared to 70 years prior.9
+The U.S. dairy industry is a global leader in producing more high-quality, nutrient-dense food more efficiently and using fewer natural resources.
+With a commitment to continuous improvement, the U.S. dairy industry in 2007 was able to produce milk using 65% less water, generating 76% less manure and with 63% lower greenhouse gas emissions (GHGE) than 70 years prior.9